-Even if it hurts, even if you regret making the decision to let go, one thing that’s true is that it’s very freeing.
+Even if it hurts, even if you regret making the decision to let go, one thing that’s true is that it’s very liberating.

 - Don’t be afraid of being alone: You’re not actually alone, but you may feel like it because you’ve just let go of something that was a big part of your life.
 However, you have so many things to look forward to and that feeling won’t last for long.

 - Letting go doesn’t mean you stop loving: Not staying with someone out of selfishness is a demonstration of how much you love them.
-After all, loving someone does not mean possessing them.
+After all, loving someone doesn’t mean possessing them.

-- You haven’t failed, you’ve learned something: Sometimes we think that other people are responsible for our happiness, but it’s a big mistake to think like that.
+- You haven’t failed, you’ve learned something: Sometimes you think that other people are responsible for your happiness, but it’s a big mistake to think like that.
 You shouldn’t let others be in charge of your happiness.
-If you do, when they leave you’ll feel empty.
+If you do, when they leave, you’ll feel empty.

-Letting go is a decision that brave people make and it’s necessary.
-It’s hard, but that is no reason not to do it.
+Letting go is a decision that only courageous people make and it’s often necessary throughout life.
+It’s hard, but that’s no reason to avoid it.